-Skilled Workers’ Compensation Lawyer Advocates for the Rights of Chicago Workers
+Skilled Chicago Workers’ Compensation Lawyer Advocates for the Rights of Chicago Workers

-Sound legal guidance after a serious workplace accident
+Sound legal guidance from a Chicago workers compensation lawyer after a serious workplace accident

 After a serious workplace accident, you may need to file a workers’ compensation claim to receive the benefits you need to focus on your physical recovery.
-For the dedicated legal advice you need during this challenging time, turn to the experienced team at Michael T. Friedman & Associates in Chicago.
+For the dedicated legal advice you need during this challenging time, turn to the top Chicago workers compensation lawyers at Michael T. Friedman & Associates in Chicago.
 We provide powerful representation and unwavering personal attention to each of our clients — a result of us keeping our caseload low.
 If you could use the guidance of a knowledgeable workers’ compensation attorney with a history of success, call on our trusted firm.

 What to do after an on-the-job injury